beckerman1101/morning_weather_report/README.txt

 Initializing and creating the figure is the longest chunk of the python script, between lines 345 and 506.
 This should always be the smoothest-running portion of the script.
 Finally, functions are defined to send the generated .png file to a list of the necessary recipients within CDOTs network, mainly the weather team and managerial positions in the Division of Maintenance and Operations.

-The email only gets sent if there are more thna 4 inches of snowfall at any of the selected points from earlier in the next 48 hours, or
+The email only gets sent if there are more than 4 inches of snowfall at any of the selected points from earlier in the next 48 hours, or 2 inches at those locations from midnight yesterday to midnight this morning.